RichardLitt/octobuild/index.md

 That we make a list of projects we're working on in October that we're proud of.
 That's it.
 Huge passion projects, things at work, what I like to call fiddle projects from Saturday afternoons, non-code projects that have a home online, or that chapter of the book you've been writing for years.

 Just saying you're working on a project and telling others, I've found, is monumentally helpful towards **getting it done**.
+There is actually a named phenomenon for this, called [the Hawthorne effect](https://en.wikipedia.org/wiki/Hawthorne_effect).
 So tell us what you're working on.
 This is just for October - like [NaNoWriMo](http://nanowrimo.org/), having a timeline helps.
 Unlike that, no one is keeping score, and you don't have to finish it or not.

 ## If you want email updates sometimes

 [Sign up here.](http://eepurl.com/3O-JL) I'll check up with you at the end of October to ask how you've done, and post a list of finished projects or work done.
 I'll also send out semi-weekly reminders to work on your project.

+## Why GitHub?

+Because it is a great place to store this because it's a tool we use every day; it is easy to add to; it has a history of being used for [awesome lists](https://github.com/bayandin/awesome-awesomeness); it allows for easy hosting of this website.

+This list is on [octobuild.com](http://octobuild.com).
+If you're coming off of Github, I'll try and mirror the master and gh-pages branches; submit PRs to either, preferablly gh-pages.

 ## Originally,